DataDog/hiring-engineers/answers.md

 Creating a datadog timeboard

-Suppose you want to create a custom timeboard that utilizes datadogs API.
+Create a custom timeboard that uses datadogs API.
+The API makes it easy to get data in and out of Datadog

 For this example we will create a timeboard with the  new metric we set up called my_metric.
-Depending on what you need or which visualization you would like to have, you can choose from
+Depending on what you need or which visualization you would like to have, you can choose from:
     - Timeseries
     - Query Value
     - Heat Map